Digital has transformed retail. That’s pretty obvious.

 There are plenty of third-party attribution tools available.
 Tracking these metrics should be a no-brainer in any retail marketing strategy.

 Why is Google doing this?
-Simple — the more data it can provide retailers, the more likely those retailers are to spend money in Google’s ad platforms.
+Simple — the more data it can provide retailers, the more likely those retailers are to spend money on Google’s ad platforms for digital retail marketing.

 “Google's goal is to provide the data so you can attribute the online value of your ad spend,” Mr. Kim noted.
 “In less than 2 years, advertisers in the retail, restaurant, travel, automotive, and finance industries have counted more than 1 billion store visits globally.”